aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

   * Connection #0 to host dynamodb.us-east-1.amazonaws.com left intact
   healthy: dynamodb.us-east-1.amazonaws.com %
   ```

+  Repeat the same steps for `sts.[REGION].amazonaws.com` and `secretsmanager.[REGOIN].amazonaws.com`.

+  If these requests are successful, use the EC2 instance to verify the configured identity provider is reachable.

 # FAQ
 * **Can I connect and use multiple identity providers using the same custom IdP deployment?**